Talmage-Hilton/Stat-386-Blog/_posts/2024-03-06-data-curation.md

 	# other variables here
 {%- endhighlight -%}

-The only things we have changed are what we save the variable as, and the name of the container from which we find the information (in this case, `player`).
+The only things that have changed are what we save the variable as, and the name of the container from which we find the information (in this case, `player`).
+The rest of the `for` loop will contain the other lines from finding one player's information.

-wait time, stale element, pagination
+Once you append the information to the lists we created at the beginning, the next step is to go to the next page, using the pagination code from before.
+Once you do this, you are done!

+Keep in mind that you may have to include ways to handle wait times, expected conditions, or stale elements in your web scraper (as described above).
+Aside from this, though, you are done!
+You have successfully built your web scraper to curate Premier League data.
+Give yourself a pat on the back!

 ### Ethics